Connecting to Triton

 , go ahead and change your shell to bash if it’s

-not yet (see the expandable box above).
+not yet (see an expandable box above).

 This $SHELL